mattrussell2/gradescope-autograder/README.md

     * `bin/autograde.py` - Refactored code to not use the `capture_output=True` param of subprocess module.
 Problem was that if the max rlimit is passed due to a bunch of output (for instance with an infinite loop printing to cout), than the captured stream's bytes exceedes the rlimit and the autograder crashes.
 Instead, refactored RUN() to call subprocess.run() with stdin/stderr params; these are /dev/null if not otherwise specified.
 For 'regular' tests, they'll always be the default (`output/testname.stdout`, `output/testname.stderr`), and valgrind is called with `--logfile=...`, so the valgrind tests send their logs to the logfile as usual.
 Minor assumption here that `valgrind` tests aren't going to be checked for their `stdout` content, but based on the other structure here this is natural.
 This should finally fix the kerfuffle with max_ram/kill_limit being overrun.

 ## [1.2.2] - 2022-9-7
 * Changed
+    * `bin/autograde.py` - remove any student files that are also in the link directory prior to symlinking.
+* Changed
     * `bin/autograde.py` - Update rlimit code to limit BOTH the soft and hard limits.
 Should avoid crashing the autograder from now on.
 Fixed bug with `self.max_ram_exceeded` value being incorrectly deduced.
     * `README.md` - Minor updates.